hello-robot/stretch_tutorials/stretch_body/tutorial_collision_avoidance.md

 ## Common Self Collisions

-Fortunately the simple kinematics of Stretch make self collisions fairly uncommon and simple to predict.
-The primary places where self collisions may occur are
+Fortunately, the simple kinematics of Stretch make self-collisions fairly uncommon and simple to predict.
+The primary places where self-collisions may occur are

 * The lift lowering the wrist or tool into the base
 * The arm retracting the wrist or tool into the base
 * The head_pan at `pos==0` and head_tilt at `pos=-90 deg` and the lift raising the arm into the camera (minor collision)
-* The DexWrist (if installed) and colliding with itself
+* The Dex Wrist (if installed) colliding with itself
-* The DexWrist (if installed) and colliding with the base
+* The Dex Wrist (if installed) colliding with the base

 ## Joint Limits

 The collision avoidance system works by dynamically modifying the acceptable range of motion for each joint.
-By default, a joint's range is set to the physical hardstop limits.
+By default, a joint's range is set to the physical hard stop limits.
 For example, the lift has a mechanical throw of 1.1m:

 ```bash
 >>$stretch_params.py | grep range | grep lift
 stretch_body.robot_params.factory_params       param.lift.range_m      [0.0, 1.1]
 ```

-A reduced range-of-motion can be set at run-time by setting the Soft Motion Limit.
-For example, to limit the lift range of motion to 0.3 meter off the base:
+A reduced range of motion can be set at run-time by setting the Soft Motion Limit.
+For example, to limit the lift range of motion to 0.3 meters off the base:

 ```python
 import stretch_body.robot as robot